 Hurtling through the sky on a gorge swing across mighty Victoria Falls.
 Seeing lions and elephants walk past next to our safari jeep.
 Jumping out of an airplane above the desert in Namibia.
 Hiking up close with majestic white rhinos.
 These were just a few of the unforgettable life experiences I had as a participant on Absolute Africa’s Southern Safari tour.

-This guide is a review of the Southern Safari from Nairobi, Kenya, to Cape Town, South Africa, which I participated in for 52 days during May and June 2018.
-The Southern Safari is part of a longer tour, the Absolute Safari, which runs for 73 days, and encompasses a shorter tour, the Namibia Nomad, which runs for 34 days from Victoria Falls to Cape Town.
+This guide is a review of the Southern Safari from Nairobi, Kenya, to Cape Town, South Africa, which I participated in for 52 days during May and June last year.
+The Southern Safari is the middle option of three tours the company offers.
+The longest tour, the Absolute Safari, runs for 73 days and includes the entire Southern Safari tour, plus a visit to the capital city of Rwanda and the option to go gorilla trekking in Uganda.
+The shortest tour, the Namibia Nomad, runs for 34 days and includes just the portion of the Southern Safari from Victoria Falls to Cape Town.

 If you’re looking for an Absolute Africa review, or a day-by-day journal of what life is like on an overland safari, this resource should be everything you need.
 You’ll learn about the daily ins and outs, what life is like on the truck, the logistics of camping, recharging your electronics, and so on.
 I’ll give tips and reviews on which optional excursions are worth the money (Zanzibar!
 Serengeti!) and which ones you may want to skip.